syncfusion-content/xamarin-docs/Xamarin/Scheduler/Resource-view.md

 ## Resource view mode

-The `SfSchedule` control provides support to view the appointments of either selected resource or entire resource in timeline view using the `ResourceViewMode` property of `SfSchedule`.
+The `SfSchedule` control provides support to view the appointments of either selected resource or entire resource in timeline view using the [ResourceViewMode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~ResourceViewMode.html) property of `SfSchedule`.

+`Selection`: Displays the appointments of selected resource.
+`Absolute`: Displays the appointments of entire resource.

 {% tabs %}
 {% highlight xaml %}